*Using an Airplane as a BOV *

 Advantages:

 Airplanes have a longer range than most BOVs.
-Depending on winds my airplane can go about 1,000 miles before needing to refuel while my car can only go about 350 miles.
+Depending on winds my airplane can go about 1,000 miles before needing to refuel, while my car can only go about 350 miles.

 Most private airplanes are very EMP resistant.
-Although the navigation and communication gear has changed a lot in recent years and may not survive an EMP the airplane and its engine is really very simple technology.
-Unlike modern automobiles the airplane's engine will start and the airplane will fly with out any functioning electronic gear.
+Although the navigation and communication gear has changed a lot in recent years and may not survive an EMP, the airplane and its engine is really very simple technology.
+Unlike modern automobiles the airplane's engine will start, and the airplane will fly, without any functioning electronic gear.

 Disadvantages: